jimexist/surya-rs/README.md

 export DYLD_FALLBACK_LIBRARY_PATH="$(xcode-select --print-path)/usr/lib/"
 # run this first on other Mac
 export DYLD_FALLBACK_LIBRARY_PATH="$(xcode-select --print-path)/Toolchains/XcodeDefault.xctoolchain/"
-# run this if you have a mac with Metal support
-cargo install --path . --features=cli,metal --bin surya
-# run this on other architectures
+# optionally you can include features like accelerate, metal, mkl, etc.
-cargo install --path . --features=cli --bin surya
+cargo install --path . --features=cli
 ```

 The binary when built does _not_ include the weights file itself, and will instead download via the HuggingFace Hub API.
 Once downloaded, the weights file will be cached in the HuggingFace cache directory.